 To arrange a plumbing inspection, please contact Council on 4742 4100.
-A minimum of 48 hours notice is required as per Plumbing and Drainage Act 2002.
+A minimum of 48 hours notice is required as per the Plumbing and Drainage Act 2002.

-Information of existing plumbing works
+Information on existing plumbing works

 Council can supply the following information on request, where current information exists.
 Please note, fees and charges apply.